 The ultimate goal is to help municipalities conserve resources, protect the environment and cut costs.

 They recently completed an energy benchmarking project for the town of Woodbridge and are beginning work in West Haven and Fairfield as part of the Clean Energy Communities Program (CEC).
-Funded through the Connecticut Energy Efficiency Fund in partnership with UI, the CEC program and this partnership are initiatives of the state’s new Energize Connecticut program, designed to focus on renewable energy and energy efficiency.
+Funded through the Connecticut Energy Efficiency Fund in partnership with UI, the CEC program and this partnership are part of the state’s new Energize Connecticut initiative, designed to focus on renewable energy and energy efficiency.

 Adam Sipperly, a senior majoring in system engineering, and Jessica Zielinski, a sophomore majoring in sustainability studies, under the direction of Amy Thompson, assistant professor of system engineering, recorded data on the energy use of Woodbridge’s town buildings to “create a snapshot of how those buildings are performing right now,” said Thompson.

-The CEC program was developed and is run by the Clean Energy Finance and Investment Authority, UI, Connecticut Light and Power and the Energy Conservation Management Board.
+The CEC program was developed and is run by the Clean Energy Finance and Investment Authority, Connecticut Light and Power, The United Illuminating Company, and the Energy Efficiency Board.
 This and other Connecticut energy efficiency programs are supported with funding from a charge on customer energy bills as part of the Energize Connecticut initiative.
 Towns and cities that make a pledge to reduce their building energy use by 20 percent by 2018 can compete for grants for more energy-related building upgrades.